dcaron/bluemix-liberty-microprofile-demo/README.md

-## A WebSphere Liberty Profile Microprofile-1.2 based application prepared for deployment in IBM Cloud
+## A WebSphere Liberty Microprofile-1.2 based application prepared for deployment in IBM Cloud

 **WebSphere Liberty** is a fast, dynamic, and easy-to-use Java application server, built on the open source [Open Liberty][openliberty] project.
 Ideal for developers but also ready for production, on-premise or [in the cloud][bluemix].